a-little-bear/LatexTemplate/README.md

 Furthermore, there are some additional packages designed for specific courses, e.g., MAT240, CSC240.

-In addition, the custimized cover page and background color further increase the beauty of the document.
+In addition, the custimized cover page and background color (night mode with background image) further increase the beauty of the document.

 Overall, this eye-protecting template effectively helps the users to record notes especially for STEM related subjects.